Gargamiel/PokeWorld/README.md

 Unlike your vanilla RimWorld animal, Pokémon can't be tamed by simply having your colonist walk up to them.
 Instead, you'll need to use specially crafted Poké Ball belts to catch these Pokémon.
 But be carefull!
 Most of them wont let themselves be caught without a fight!
 Once caught, you can choose to assign your new Pokémon to a colonist whom it will follow and protect, and give him orders like a regular drafted pawn while in the vicinity of his master.
 Or you can chose to let him rest in his Poké Ball until he is later needed.

 Pokémon aren't the only addition this mod adds to RimWorld.
-Keep your eyes wide open when mining in the dark caves, for you might stumble onto rare treasure among the rocks, such as rare evolution stones, or, even rarer, ancient fossils buried deep for eons.
-Who knows, with the right tools, you might be able to bring these fossil back to live.
+Keep your eyes wide open when mining in the dark caves, for you might stumble onto treasure among the rocks, such as rare evolution stones, or, even rarer, ancient fossils buried deep for eons.
+Who knows, with the right tools, you might be able to bring these fossil back to life.

 Once you start learning more and more about these strange creatures by filling your Pokédex, you'll eventually find yourself on the track of exceptionally powerful Pokémon, only ever heard of in myths and legends.